 Some of what we learned

-The survey told us there are lots of things Canadians could be doing to protect themselves from fraud.
+The survey told us there are lots of things Canadians could be doing to protect themselves from digital fraud.
 Despite seven out of 10 respondents reporting high levels of confidence in their ability to spot a suspicious situation, many of the same people have engaged in behaviours that make them vulnerable — two in five have clicked a link from an unknown source, for example, and a third of respondents have used online banking while using a public WiFi connection.

 The Interac Fraud Prevention Index does identify some regional differences, meanwhile: Text message fraud is most prevalent in Quebec and least in Atlantic Canada, for example.
 Identity theft is more common in Montreal than in Toronto or Vancouver.

-Yet while the experience of fraud may differ from place to place and person to person, I think the survey results ultimately tell us that the problem touches every region and every demographic.
+Yet while the experience of digital fraud may differ from place to place and person to person, I think the survey results ultimately tell us that the problem touches every region and every demographic.

 What Interac is doing to combat fraud

-At Interac, we believe education is the first line of defence, so we work diligently with our security partners to manage fraud risks and to arm Canadians with the information they need to spot, avoid and report scams.
+At Interac, we believe education is the first line of defence, so we work diligently with our security partners to manage digital fraud risks and to arm Canadians with the information they need to spot, avoid and report scams.
 In recognition of the role we can play by using our platform to advance public education to fight fraud, Interac has worked with law enforcement agencies across Canada to communicate a “Stop, Scrutinize, Speak Up” approach to recognizing and foiling scams in our midst.

 “Stop” means we’re advising Canadians to take a moment to stop, think, and follow their instincts when they encounter a request for personal information — whether it comes from a phone call, an email, a text message or an unexpected money transfer, or any other way.
-(There have even been scams reported in Canada using Snapchat.)
+(There have even been phishing scams reported in Canada using Snapchat.)

 “Scrutinize” means it’s wise to look for the tell-tale signs of a scam when confronted with a situation that doesn’t quite seem right.
-Outside advice may be called for; the Canadian Anti-Fraud Centre is an excellent place to educate oneself about what might be happening as well financial institutions and local law enforcement.
+Outside advice may be called for; the Canadian Anti-Fraud Centre is an excellent place to educate oneself about what might be happening as well with financial institutions and local law enforcement.
 People should remember that they can take their time and think before responding to any kind of unexpected message.
 There’s never a reason to feel pressured into taking action — and indeed, pressure itself can be a sign of a fraudster at work.

 Finally, “Speak Up” represents our advice to seek help when one suspects a fraud attempt.
 For example, we’re reminding Canadians that if they’ve already provided sensitive information to a fraudster, they should immediately contact their bank or financial service provider through the number listed on their website or on the back of their payment card and report to the Canadian Anti-Fraud Centre.